-Most people are honest and trustworthy, but you never know who you are talking to, and there is no need to give out personal information beyond your legal obligation, such as your phone number.
+Most people are honest and trustworthy, but you never know who you are talking to, and giving our personal information to a stranger is not a good idea.
 There is a danger that you could later be harassed in an attempt to prevent you from filing a lawsuit.